How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 Remove A Diamond From A Prong Setting

-A prong setting holds a center stone in place, like claws, from the base of often, a larger diamond.
+A prong setting holds a center stone in place, like claws, from the base of often a larger diamond.
 When worn on the hand, prongs allow the diamond to sit higher on the hand.
 In a prong setting, a diamond is usually held by four or six prongs.
-Generally, the six prong is used to more securely hold the gemstone in place.
+Generally, the six-prong is used to more securely hold the gemstone in place.

 Depending on the diamond ring, it may be worth asking your jewelry retailer if they provide free services to remove from prongs.
 This process is considered the simplest setting to remove jewels.